Eleven-am/Cloud-Drive/README.md

 * You can move both files and folders
 * You can rename both files and folders
 * You can share both files and folders all with their 13 characterer generated string ("domain.name/share.php?url=haien347qio4nd72")
+* You can search for every file and folder within the search scope -- see index.php
 * You can Create folders anwhere php has write access to
 * The recent tab allows you access to the 4 last viewed files
 * You can stream "webm, mkv, mp4 and m4v" files, all depending on the strength of your server